-high school diploma.
-By 1988, that gap had grown to 64 percent.)
 Parents understand the importance of higher education and saving for college, but they need help in making the savings a reality.
 In the same Roper poll, fully two-thirds of the parents see themselves as having the primary responsibility for financing college.
 But when asked if they are currently saving for their children's higher education, only half of the parents with prospective college entrants said yes.

 And the average amount saved by parents was only \$517.

 The remaining half who are not currently saving said that they could not afford to do so at this time, but two out of three hoped to save later.
-Approximately 43 percent of the parents said that they would save more if the federal government provided an incentive for education savings.
+Approximately 43 percent of the parents said that they would save more f the federal government provided an incentive for education savings.